syncfusion-content/windowsforms-docs/WindowsForms/MultiColumnTreeView/Appearance.md

 #### BorderColor

-Border color for the subitem can be set using the property `BorderColor`.
+Border color for the SubItem can be set using the property `BorderColor`.

 {% tabs %}